Supercontinuum Generation by Saturated Second-Order Nonlinear Interactions

-This paper proceeds in four sections: \ref{sec:time},\ref{sec:freq}) We develop an analytic model of SCG by saturated SHG in the time and frequency domain, respectively, and verify this model using split-step Fourier methods.
-We then calculate the $f$-$2f$ beatnotes in the region of spectral overlap between the two harmonics and show that these beatnotes can remain in phase across broad bandwidths. \ref{sec:expt}) We summarize the design of the nonlinear waveguides under study and present experimental results, which exhibit good agreement with the theoretical approach established in Sec. \ref{sec:time}-\ref{sec:freq}.
-When driven with 50-fs-long pulses from a 2-$\mu$m optical parametric oscillator (OPO), these waveguides generate coherent octaves of bandwidth with as little as 4 pJ of pulse energy coupled into the waveguide. \ref{sec:scaling}) We discuss the scalability of this approach, both to lower pulse energies and to longer pulses.
-This approach to SCG exhibits favorable scaling laws compared to devices based on SPM, and may potentially realize SCG with 100's of femtojoules in cm-scale devices.
-However, the energy requirements to achieve an octave of bandwidth scale with the cube of the input pulse duration.
-Therefore, SCG and $f$-$2f$ detection using saturated SHG in nanophotonic PPLN waveguides is only practical when the input pulse duration is below 100 fs.
+This paper proceeds in four sections.
+In sections \ref{sec:time} and \ref{sec:freq} we develop a heuristic model for SCG by saturated SHG in the time and frequency domains, respectively, and verify this model using split-step Fourier methods.
+While this model can be easily extended to three-wave mixing and optical parametric amplification we restrict our focus to SHG, which captures the essential physics.
+We then calculate the f-2f beatnotes in the region of spectral overlap between the two harmonics and show that these beatnotes can remain in phase across hundreds of nanometers of bandwidth.
+In section \ref{sec:expt} we compare this model to measurements of both the bandwidth and f-2f beatnotes generated by saturated SHG, which exhibit good agreement with the theoretical approach established in sections \ref{sec:time}-\ref{sec:freq}.
+While previous studies of supercontinuum generation in quasi-static waveguides interpreted spectral broadening as soliton compression due to an interplay between cascading and anomalous dispersion~\cite{Jankowski2020}, the measurements reported here occur in a normally dispersive regime where soliton compression cannot contribute to spectral broadening.
+Furthermore, the nonlinear length for SPM due to pure $\chi^{(3)}$ interactions can be shown to exceed the length of the waveguide for all input pulse energies studied here.
+Since neither of these processes can contribute to spectral broadening, this study represents the first unambiguous experimental demonstration of the regime proposed in sections \ref{sec:time}-\ref{sec:freq}.
+In section \ref{sec:scaling} we derive the scaling laws for the bandwidth generated by saturated $\chi^{(2)}$ interactions.
+This approach to SCG exhibits favorable length-scaling laws when compared to devices based on SPM, and may potentially realize SCG with hundreds of femtojoules in cm-scale devices.
+However, the energy requirements to achieve an octave of bandwidth scale with the cube of the input pulse duration, $\tau$, and therefore practical realizations require pulse durations shorter than $\sim$100 fs.